-The entire state match for the current federal grant has already been deposited into the SRF fund and disbursed on eligible activities.
+The entire state match for the current federal grant will be deposited into the SRF fund once the federal capitalization grants are received and disbursed on eligible activities.
 Administrative draws for the base cap grant will be at the conventional 83.33% federal and 16.67% state match.
 BIL supplemental funds will use a cash draw ratio of 90.91% federal and 9.09% state match.
-During SFY23, State of Montana will continue to issue state match bonds and sweep excess SRF fees and deposit both sources of match into the SRF to be used for projects.
+During SFY24, the State of Montana will continue to issue state match bonds and sweep excess SRF fees and deposit both sources of match into the SRF to be used for projects.
 These funds will be used to match future federal grants.

 At the Governor's discretion, the state may transfer up to 33% of its Drinking Water SRF base and supplemental cap grants, on a cumulative basis, to the WPCSRF or an equal amount from the WPCSRF to the Drinking Water SRF.
 This transfer authority was effective thru fiscal year 2001.
-One-year extensions of this transfer authority were granted through the Appropriation Bills for federal fiscal years 2002 - 2022.
+One-year extensions of this transfer authority were granted through the Appropriation Bills for federal fiscal years 2002 - 2023.
 In addition to transferring grant funds, states can also transfer state match, investment earnings, or principal and interest repayments between SRF programs.